csk99/har/README.md

 ```

-5. Open the Har.ipynb notebook and run the cells.
+5. Open the Har.ipynb notebook and run the cells.<br>
 *Please choose the python virtual environment you created previously*